cap-js/docs/plugins/index.md

 Outlook:

-- Multi-tenancy intrinsically handled by the plugin
+- Multitenancy intrinsically handled by the plugin

 Available for: